 It is possible to catch a bus to Victor Harbor, or a combination of a train to Seaford then a bus, but these services run only a couple of times a day so would require considerable coordination with other activities.
 There are more details about the bus times and routes here.

 If you are short of time, do not have transport, but would still like to visit Victor Harbor, there are many day trips from Adelaide that come here.
 Often they also include some wine tasting at McLaren Vale or a visit to the popular town of Hahndorf.
 Here are just a few suggestionsVictor Harbor and Southern Highlights

 When planning your day in Victor Harbor it is recommended you check the latest information on the websites of the attractions as while most things are open and running at the moment, some do still have reduced hours or less sessions that they used to run.
 Hopefully as travel increases and the world opens up again, things will get back to normal.

 Victor Harbor is a great place for whale watching in winter as the whales migrate up from Antarctica.
 There are a few nearby locations that provide great views over the ocean and the opportunity to see these magnificent creatures.
-The most popular location is The Bluff, but you could also see whales while you are on Granite Island looking out to sea.
+The whales in the area are mostly Southern Right Whales, but it’s not unusual to see Humpback Whales too.
+The most popular location is The Bluff, but you could see whales while you are on Granite Island looking out to sea.
 There is also a dedicated whale watching platform at nearby Middletown too.
 Look for the access point to Basham Beach.

 Swim with Tuna

-Unfortunately Oceanic Victor is currently not running any of their tours until the new Causeway is completed.
-The building works started in March 2021 and is expected to be completed before the end of the year.
+Unfortunately Oceanic Victor is currently not running any of their tours until the new causeway is completed.
+The building works started in March 2021 and the new causeway is now expected to open in January 2022.
 Keep an eye on their Facebook page for more information.

 Encounter Coast Discovery Centre